Etherow Country Park

-Etherow Country Park is situated at Compstall, England, between Marple Bridge and Romiley, in the Metropolitan Borough of Stockport, Greater Manchester.
+Etherow Country Park is in Compstall, a village between Marple Bridge and Romiley, in the Metropolitan Borough of Stockport, Greater Manchester, England.
 It is a Local Nature Reserve and the starting point of the Goyt Way.

+Description

-It was one of England's first country parks.
+Etherow was one of England's first country parks.
 Originally it was an industrial area incorporating a mine, a mill and a mill pond.
 The River Etherow flows through the park and is the source for the mill pond.
 With the decline of industry, the mill pond and park have become a nature reserve and a place for people to spend time walking and taking in the peaceful surroundings.

 Reserve

-Compstall Nature Reserve is a 12.8 ha region of the park which is designated a Site of Special Scientific Interest (SSSI).
-The area was designated an SSSI in 1977 for its biological interest, in particular its wide range of habitats including open water, tall fen, reed swamp, carr and mixed deciduous woodland.
+Compstall Nature Reserve is a 12.8 ha region of the park which was designated a Site of Special Scientific Interest (SSSI) in 1977; this was for its biological interest, especially its wide range of habitats including open water, tall fen, reed swamp, carr and mixed deciduous woodland.

 The site is also of considerable ornithological interest with water rail, an uncommon species, having been recorded.